blacklightpy/vaultofknowledge/World Building/Science and Engineering/Engineering Resources/Engineering Components/Electronic Oscillator.md

 - Nonlinear / Relaxation Oscillator (makes square / triangular waves)
 # Examples

-The most common linear oscillator is a crystal oscillator, in which the output frequency is controlled by a piezo-electric [[resonator]] consisting of a vibrating quartz crystal.
+The most common linear oscillator is a crystal oscillator, in which the output frequency is controlled by a piezo-electric [[resonator]] consisting of a vibrating [[Quartz|quartz crystal]].